 - Be Aware of Diversions:

-Drivers should avoid distractions like mobile phones, as they can make worse reaction times and attentiveness.
+Drivers should avoid distractions like mobile phones, as they can worsen reaction times and attentiveness.

 - Give Enough Overtaking Distance: